Kfwullaert/kfwullaert.github.io/_pages/about.md

 - Semantics of Programming Languages
 - Logic, type theory and formalization

-I'm a contributor to the UniMath library which is a Coq library of computer-checked mathematics using the univalent point of view.
-It is hosted at github.com/uniMath/uniMath.
+I'm a contributor to the [UniMath library](github.com/uniMath/uniMath) which is a Coq library of computer-checked mathematics using the univalent point of view.